Online in

 Therapy Sessions

 I was trained as a clinical psychologist in New York City and utilize psychodynamic, multicultural, feminist, and humanistic lenses to understand my clients and their life circumstances.
 I am able to provide short-term solution focused therapy, often utilizing cognitive behavioral therapy (CBT), as well as long-term psychotherapy for those more complex difficulties.
 As a queer, multiracial, and non-binary professional, I try to use my privilege as a university professor to help my marginalized students feel more welcomed and accepted in an academic environment.
 I enjoy working with individuals to help them explore their biases, White guilt, and racial blind spots.
 Similarly, I enjoy helping my clients explore how gender expectations in our culture might influence their feelings of self-worth and belonging.
+Many of my clients have been diagnosed as neurodivergent as adults.
 Our intersecting identities are fascinating and very complex.
 Therapy is a great place to learn more about these intersections.